HarryBartram/BareASM/docs/spec.md

 ### Expressions ###

-Numeric expressions in BASM are evaluated as 64-bit signed integers, there size will then be adjusted accordingly.
+Numeric expressions in BareASM are evaluated as 64-bit signed integers, there size will then be adjusted accordingly.

 Full list of operators(in order of precedence):
  - '+','-' - Carries out addition and subtraction respectively.